 Like most families, we take precautions to avoid getting sick.
 When we come in from school, we wash our hands with soap and running water not hand sanitizer (study) for 20 seconds, we have soup every night with homemade stock (yes, your grandmother was right, homemade soup is good for your immune system), we take elderberry, we make getting enough sleep a priority.

 But, in the case that we did have whooping cough, I didn’t want to be unprepared.
 So in the 24 hours between learning that we had been exposed, and getting the PCR test to learn that we did not, in fact, have it, I went into research mode.

-How bad is it if our family gets whooping cough?
+How bad is whooping cough?

 To be honest, whooping cough is pretty nasty.
 “The 100 day cough” is what it’s known as, with most cases lasting for 100 days.
 The severity ranges from a mild cough and cold-like symptoms, with a worse cough at night, to coughing fits all day and night so severe that the children or adults throw up after the cough.

 The bacteria that causes whooping cough attach to the cilia in the lungs, preventing the cilia from doing their job of moving mucus up and out of the lungs.
 When this happens, the normal mucus produced by the lungs needs to be coughed up, which causes the coughing fits.
 Even after the ‘100 days’ when the cough is over, the cilia on the lungs are still damaged and the person who had whooping cough will be more likely to have more severe coughs for a full year later.